Colombians cheer killing of guerrilla kingpin

 "It is the most devastating blow this group has suffered in its history," Santos said, speaking at a military base in Popayan, a mountain town close to where Cano was killed.

-"I want to send a message to each and every member of that organisation: 'Demobilize' ... or otherwise you will end up in a prison or in a tomb.
+"I want to send a message to each and every member of that organization: 'Demobilize' ... or otherwise you will end up in a prison or in a tomb.
 We will achieve peace."

 DECADES OF DEATH